nuvoleweb/robo-config/README.md

 # Robo Config

-Robo Config enables a flexible configuration processing for Robo by adding the following features:
+Robo Config enables a flexible configuration processing for Robo by providing the following features:

 - Define your default configuration in `robo.yml.dist` and let developers override that locally in their `robo.yml`.
 - Allow configuration files to use properties defined within the same configuration in a Phing-like fashion.